apertus-open-source-cinema/axiom-firmware/software/scripts/README.md

 ## Programming Lattice FPGAs (2x LCMXO2-1200HC-6TG100C) on the Mainboard
 Each PIC (see above) is connected to one Lattice FPGA.
 The JTAG interface as described above is required to programm the FPGAs.

-The following scripts are relevant in this regard:
+The following scripts are relevant in this regard (located in bringup/):

 **pic_jtag_id** read FPGA IDs